-- Drain connections with and without a plug are 1 inch (25.4 mm) - Installed piping to have a downward angle to allow for drainage. - Fill traps to recommended level before start-up.
+- Threaded drain connections are 1 inch (25.4 mm) NPT (National Pipe Thread).
+A simple, non-threaded hole is available as an economy option. - Installed piping to have a downward angle to allow for drainage. - Fill traps to recommended level before start-up.